 Diabetes is a complex chronic disease that requires lifelong care and management.
-At Today’s Wellness and Primary Care in Wilmington, Reading, North Andover, and Stoneham, Massachusetts, Mohammed Jaleel, MD, and Chloe Fish, NP, provide comprehensive diabetes care.
+At Today’s Wellness and Primary Care in Wilmington, Reading, North Andover, and Stoneham, Massachusetts, Mohammed Jaleel, MD, Jeena Vaid, MD, and Mahmoud Sakr, MD, provide comprehensive diabetes care.
 Call Today’s Wellness and Primary Care or schedule an online appointment to learn more.

 Diabetes is a chronic condition in which your body doesn’t process glucose (sugar) efficiently.
 Insulin, a hormone that the pancreas produces, allows your body to remove glucose from the blood and use it for energy.
 If you have insulin, your body either doesn’t make enough of the hormone or doesn’t produce it at all.

 Type 1 diabetes is an autoimmune disease that prevents the pancreas from producing insulin.
 To regulate your blood sugar, you must take regular insulin injections.
 Most patients develop symptoms of Type 1 diabetes during childhood, but the condition can also develop in young adults.

 Type 2 diabetes occurs when your body doesn’t use insulin productively.
 It accounts for the majority of diabetes cases.
 While Type 2 diabetes can develop at any age, it commonly occurs after age 45.
 Some individuals with Type 2 diabetes must take regular insulin injections, but many manage their blood sugar levels with diet and lifestyle modifications.